marcosivni/SiREN/README.md

 1. The seamless extension of the SQL language towards similarity searching, and
 2. The definition of a proper extension for *selection* and *join* operators.

-Such concepts were further extended by [theoretical][sirenopt] and [experimental][medfmisir] studies.
+Such concepts were further extended by [theoretical and experimental][medfmisir] studies.
 The first SIREN implementation provided an extension for DDL commands involving comparisons by similarity and an interpreter for `SELECT` commands.
 The *selection* predicates involving similarity were solved by the interpreter and translated into `IN`-list conditions.
 The implementation in this repository:

 1. Modifies the [SIREN grammar][newgrammar];
 2. Adds support for sub-selects (See [query examples][examples]);